-In order to be eligible to participate in any school-sponsored or school-supported extra-curricular activity, a student must be passing five academic classes that count toward graduation; Drivers' Education does not count.
+In order to be eligible to participate in any school-sponsored or school-supported extra-curricular activity, a student must be passing twenty-five (25) credit hours per week (five academic classes that count toward graduation; Drivers' Education does not count).

-Students who do not pass five academic classes for the semester will be ineligible to participate in any extra-curricular activities in the following semester.
+Students who do not pass five credit hours for the semester will be ineligible to participate in any extracurricular activities in the following semester.